 He made progress, but each time he inflicted damage on the Goblin Lord, it hit him three times as hard.
 Finally, having broken off his sword in his enemy’s chest, Goblin Slayer stayed on the ground in the spot where his enemy had thrown him.
 The Goblin Lord towered over him, triumphant, and for me, the show’s entire run — all of its credibility — came down to this instant.

 With the Goblin Lord having hammered Goblin Slayer into the dirt, what would the show do?
 Would it live up to its promise?
 Capture from the Crunchyroll stream.

-I'm glad I watched the show.
-It was everything I'd hoped it would be in terms of fighting goblins.
+I’m glad I watched the show.
+It was everything I’d hoped it would be in terms of fighting goblins.
 To be completely honest, it exceeded my expectations by giving us some memorable and lovable characters.
-Ushikai Musume isn't the most original character ever, but I found her dedication to her childhood friend to be endearing.
+Ushikai Musume isn’t the most original character ever, but I found her dedication to her childhood friend to be endearing.
 Goblin Slayer himself proved himself to be a completely reliable friend and honorable man.
 I enjoyed watching him investigate everything and dedicate himself to thorough planning.
 I appreciate those traits!
-And of course there's Yousei, who managed to combine a supposedly mature 2000 year old High Elf with an almost too well formed sense of adventure.
+And of course there’s Yousei, who managed to combine a 2000 year old High Elf with an almost too well formed sense of adventure.
 She endured a lot in this series, but she managed to keep her positive attitude.
-Though she didn't show a lot of character development, I still enjoyed her screen time.
+She didn’t show a lot of character development, but I still enjoyed her screen time.
 I could say similar things about most of the secondary characters.